martinevsky/qmk_firmware/readme.md

-# The purpose if this frork
+# The purpose if this fork

 Snap tap support for Keychron Q11 based on this idea: https://www.reddit.com/r/MechanicalKeyboards/comments/1ec88th/comment/lfabt95/